ChainAgnostic/namespaces/mvx/caip10.md

 The MultiversX network defines the address of an account as the bech32 representation of the public key of its corresponding pair of keys (the secret key remains known only to the user that owns the key pair).
 The public key is 32 bytes in length (64 hex characters), while the address (bech32) is 62 characters long.

-On MultiversX, Smart Contracts and only Smart Contracts have their hex (raw) addresses prefixed with 8 zero bytes (meaning that their bech32 address will begin with `erd1qqqqqqqqqqqq` )
+On MultiversX, deployed Smart Contracts (and only deployed Smart Contracts) have their hex (raw) addresses prefixed with 8 zero bytes (meaning that their bech32 address will begin with `erd1qqqqqqqqqqqq` )

 ## Syntax